 Safety gear, such as but not limited to, cups, heart guards, face masks, etc, are recommended by the league but not provided.
 Parents may purchase these on an individual basis as they see the need for them with their own children.

 All players must be registered before taking the field.
-To do this they may go online and register or come in to the SPAA office and register.
+To do this they may go online and register prior to playing.

 The umpire will provide the game balls and the scorecard.
 The umpire will turn in the completed scorecard and the game balls they brought to the game at the end of the game.
 They must turn these in to get paid for this game.
 It is the umpire’s responsibility to turn these in, but it is your responsibility to be sure the correct information is on the scorecard.
 Please remember the umpires are in charge of the game.
 Regardless of the umpire’s age, we expect the managers, coaches, and fans to show respect to the umpires.
 We expect you, as a manager, to be responsible for your coaches, players, and fans.
 Also, please remember that protests are valid when based on a rules violation only, not umpire judgments.
 Remember, we are here for the kids, not our own personal gain.